Find Trade Colleges

 Omaha, NE

 The in-demand associate degree programs at Clarkson College helped the school earn the #4 place on this year’s ranking of the most popular allied health professions schools in Nebraska.
-Located in the city of Omaha, Clarkson College is a private not-for-profit college with a small student population.
+Located in the large city of Omaha, Clarkson College is a private not-for-profit school with a small student population.

 Women make up 90% of the allied health majors at the school.

-Out of the 11 schools in Nebraska that were part of this year’s ranking, Northeast Community College landed the # 5 spot on the list.
-Located in the town of Norfolk, Northeast is a public school with a medium-sized student population.
+A rank of #5 on this year’s list means Northeast Community College is a great place for allied health professions students working on their associate degree.
+Located in the remote town of Norfolk, Northeast is a public school with a medium-sized student population.

 About 65% of the students majoring in allied health at the school are women while 35% are male.